SEEKCommons/seekcommons-org-website/fellowship-faq.md

 ## After the Fellowship

-**Can I still take part in the SEEKCommons Network activities after my fellowship has come to an end?**
+**Can I still take part in the NSF SEEKCommons Network activities after my fellowship has come to an end?**

 Of course!
-We would like for all the previous fellows to join the SEEKCommons Network!
+We would like for all the previous fellows to join the NSF SEEKCommons Network!

 **How do I list my fellowship on my CV or resumé?**

-An entry such as “Fellow of the National Science Foundation project, SEEKCommons (YEAR)” would be appropriate.
+An entry such as “Fellow of the National Science Foundation project, NSF SEEKCommons (YEAR)” would be appropriate.